 Any increase in landing speed has an impact on landing distance squared.
 Landing ten knots hot, say 130 versus 120, while only an 8 percent increase in speed, ends up increasing landing distance by 17 percent!

-The standard wind adjustment is to add half the stead-state headwind and half the gust increment, up to a certain limit.
+The standard wind adjustment is to add half the steady-state headwind and all of the gust increment, up to a certain limit.
 (In the G450, you always add at least 5 knots but no more than 20 knots.)
 This is supposed to add a margin of safety in case the wind drops and is theoretically compensated for by the decreased ground speed.
 It is up to you, however, to lose this extra speed prior to touchdown.
 More about: Landing Speed

 The Slot — Horizontal